 How to Apply

-Acceptance into the Certificate in Leadership program is by application only and consists of the following steps and timeline.
-Dates will be announced soon for the 2021 cohort.
+Acceptance into the Certificate in Leadership program is by application only and consists of the following steps.

-- Be new to their position (three years or less) in managing people or programs.
+Candidates must be new to their position (three years or less) in managing people or programs for the first time.
 Examples include a CEO or executive director who has just joined an organization, a first-time manager who is learning how to effectively lead others or a professional who is new to overseeing a program or department.

-- Have the support from executive staff and senior leaders to attend, practice and implement what they’re learning through the program.
+Candidates must have the support from executive staff and senior leaders to attend, practice and implement what they’re learning through the program